sogaiu/ts-clojure/README.md

 [tree-sitter-clojure](https://github.com/sogaiu/tree-sitter-clojure)

-This repository houses bits to aid in performing tests on real-world Clojure code as well as some tree-sitter-clojure development details.
+This repository houses bits to aid in performing tests on real-world Clojure code along with some associated instructions.

 ## Prerequisites